rumusAtok/careearth-dash/README.md

-# CareEarth Dashboard
+# 🌎 CareEarth Dashboard

 A simple dashboard about Earth temperature around the globe and Malaysia from 1900s until 2000s.
 Included with the dashboard is anomalies and prediction using Facebook Prophet and Tableau simple exponential smoothing.

-There are some of the main benefits of using Facebook Prophet for time series forecasting:
+Some of the main benefits of using Facebook Prophet for time series forecasting:
 - **Easy to use**: Prophet has a simple, intuitive API that makes it very easy to generate forecasts quickly.
 It abstracts away much of the complexity of building forecasting models.
 - **Fast**: It is optimized to handle very large datasets and generate forecasts very quickly.
 This makes iterative modeling and testing faster.
 - **Open source**: Prophet is open source software released under the MIT license.
 This means it's free to use and customize as needed.